aurora-is-near/AIPs/AIPs/aip-split_nep141_logic_outside-of_engine.md

 3. Starting from the block for which the snapshot was taken, it starts the indexer - which collects data on the current state of the contract.
 4. After a successful migration of data from the snapshot, the contract and the bridge are paused, and the second stage of migration is started - received from the indexer.
 5. Checking the integrity and correctness of data after migration.
-6. After testing a successful data transfer - the NEP-141 data must deleted and the read-only mode must be disabled,
+6. After testing a successful data transfer - the read-only mode must be disabled,

 We must also make sure: